pingcap/tidb/docs/design/2020-06-01-global-kill.md

 `serverId` is kept by PD with a lease default to 1 hour.
 If TiDB is disconnected to PD longer to half of the lease, all connections are killed.
 On connection to PD restored, a new `serverId` is acquired.

 #### 4. local connId
-`local connId` is allocated by each TiDB instance on establishing connections.
+`local connId` is allocated by each TiDB instance on establishing connections incrementally.

 Integer overflow is ignored at this stage, as `local connId` should be long enouth.